Skip to main content

 Loading editor...

-Streaming is where LangChain really shines for user-facing applications.
-Instead of waiting for the full response, .stream() yields tokens as they arrive.
+Streaming is where LangChain shines for user-facing applications.
+Instead of waiting for the full response, .stream() yields AIMessageChunk objects as tokens arrive from the provider.
+The first chunk typically shows up within 200-400ms, making your app feel responsive even when the full response takes seconds.

 Streaming tokens with stream()